-2019 will be our seventh year hosting apprentices.
+2021 will be our ninth year hosting apprentices.
 We are the first to admit that not everything goes as planned.
-We have probably done as much learning as the nine apprentices and three interns we’ve hosted!
-Doug and I are both patient and fully committed to stewarding the next generation of organic dryland crop farmers.
-Not one of our apprentices has come from an agricultural background.
-But we expect them all to have a commitment to organic and sustainability.
+We have probably done as much learning as the eleven apprentices and eight interns we’ve hosted!
+Doug, Anna and Paul are patient and fully committed to stewarding the next generation of organic dryland crop farmers.
+Not one of their apprentices has come from an agricultural background but they expect all apprentices to have a commitment to organic food and sustainability.
 We started our operation from scratch.
 Being beginning farmers ourselves uniquely positions us to be able to share that perspective and support others who are entering agriculture.
-We expect a lot of ourselves and thus a lot out of our apprentices.
+Doug, Anna and Paul expect a lot of themselves and thus a lot out of their apprentices.
 Entering agriculture is not easy and developing a vision for yourself and your operation is imperative to success.
-We support apprentices in developing and growing their own vision.
+They support apprentices in developing and growing their own vision.
 Open communication and honesty are fundamental to this process.

-This first year position is designed to provide an immersion experience in all facets of the dryland organic crop farm enterprise.
+This first-year position is designed to provide an immersion experience in all facets of the dryland organic crop farm enterprise.
 Apprentices will work under the direct supervision of the farm managers and the farm operations foreman.
 Specific training will be tailored to the skill sets and needs of the apprentice.
-Apprentices will be an integral part of the Vilicus Farms team and are expected to participate fully in the daily work planning sessions, weekly/monthly team meetings and visioning discussions.
+Apprentices will be an integral part of the Vilicus Farms team and are expected to participate fully in the daily work planning sessions, weekly team meetings and visioning discussions.
 Apprentices will participate in the physical labor of the operation as well as the mental challenge of all aspects of the management of the farm business.
 Specific activities will be dependent upon the operations needed for any given season.
 Responsibilities and tasks will generally include:

 - Large-scale machinery operations, tillage, seeding, cultivation, cover crop termination, green manure incorporation, swathing, combining, and crop storage/delivery.